stwrtrio/movie-festival/README.md

 - [User API Endpoints](./files/doc/User-Api-Documentation.md#user-api-documentation)

 #### Testing
-To test the endpoint, you can open swagger with this link: http://localhost:8080/swagger/index.html Follong the instruction in the API List Documentation.
+To test the endpoint, you can open swagger with this link: http://localhost:8080/swagger/index.html
+Follow the instruction in the API List Documentation.

 ## Database Schema
 ### Tables